ortexx/spreadable/README.md

 When you create an instance of the client you can pass options below:

-* {string|string[]} __address__ - input node address to connect to the network.
+* {string|string[]} __[address]__ - input node address to connect to the network.
 It can be an array with addresses that will be tested in turn until a working one is found.
+You can skip this option on the browser version to automatically set the current URL address.

 * __[auth]__ - look at _node.options.network.auth_.